Methods in transport geography

 • Define: \(\lambda=1\), \(\alpha=1\), \(\beta=2\), and \(k=0.00001\)

-• These are some standard results from past empirical studies
+• These are some standard values based on past empirical studies

 • Big unknown: \(T\)